mnberthe/aws-solutions-architect-associate-notes/README.md

 - __you must provision & maintain the infrastructure (the EC2 instances)__
 - EC2 instances have __ECS agent__ to register in the ECS Cluster
 - AWS takes care of starting / stopping containers
+- Use case: Long running process, cost optimisation(possible to reserve EC2 or Spot)

 __Fargate Launch Type__
 - __Serverless__